Who is ACE looking for?

 What can participants teach in ACE?

-ACE teachers may teach any subject in every level from 2nd grade through seniors in high school, though they will primarily teach core subject areas such as math, English, science, social studies, foreign language, or religion.
+ACE teachers may teach any subject in every level from 2nd through 12th grade, though they will primarily teach core subject areas such as math, English, science, social studies, world language, or religion.
 Sometimes schools need teachers to teach a class or two outside these core areas, allowing ACE teachers the chance to work in art, drama, music, physical education, or computers.

 ACE welcomes candidates from all academic disciplines, including education.
 We encourage applications from individuals with strong backgrounds in mathematics, natural sciences, or foreign language (especially Spanish), and individuals of varying cultural and ethnic backgrounds.